strath-sdr/rfsoc_sam/README.md

 ```sh
 voila --template=gridstack jupyter_notebooks/spectrum_analyser/RFSoC\ Spectrum\ Analyser-Voila.ipynb --theme=dark
 ```
-Open a new browser tab or window and go to the address output in the terminal - usually "http://localhost:8866/" - where localhost is the IP of the board.
+Open a new browser tab or window and go to the address output in the terminal, usually "http://localhost:8866/" - where localhost is the IP of the board.

 It will take a minute or so to load as it has to run all the cells including loading the bitstream.
 The scaling of the dashboard will depend on the screen resolution/aspect ratio.
 It should scale on the horizontal but you may need to tinker with the vertical by adjusting the zoom on the browser and refreshing the page so the plotly plots re-adjust.

-**Note:** If you desire more control over the layout of the dashboard, you can edit the cell metadata in the dashboard notebook.
+> **Note:** If you desire more control over the layout of the dashboard, you can edit the cell metadata in the dashboard notebook.

 To restart the dashboard, close the terminal in which the Voila command was run and open a new terminal.
 Re-run the Voila command.